Last updated on January 1st, 2018

-Katsudon is made of tonkatsu (fried pork cutlet) cooked with eggs simmering in sweet and savory broth and served over rice.
+Katsudon is made of tonkatsu (fried pork cutlet) cooked with eggs simmered in sweet and savory broth and served over rice.
 A perfect delicious rice bowl that you’ll find hard to resist.

 This is another recipe that I tried from Everyday Harumi cookbook by Harumi Kurihara.
 She shared that the word katsudon comes from tonkatsu, a deep-fried pork cutlet, and donburi, the word for a bowl of rice with an added ingredient on top.
 A typical katsudon is a bowl of hot rice with a tonkatsu steak on top but the tonkatsu is given extra flavor by being cooked in a special sauce and covered with a delicious egg topping.